bbauska/UofM-Intro-HTML5/README.md

 </p>

 One of the other things that you can do is you can use images as the link.
-So the clickable component doesn&apos;'t have to be text.
-You&apos;'ve seen this a lot.
+So the clickable component doesn&apos;t have to be text.
+You&apos;ve seen this a lot.
 It can be icons, images. different things along that line.

-In this case, I went in and I use the regular h reference and what we&apos;'re changing now, is not the h reference, but content that goes between the opening and closing tag. and I have gone ahead and I&apos;'ve put in an image instead.
+In this case, I went in and I use the regular h reference and what we&apos;re changing now, is not the h reference, but content that goes between the opening and closing tag. and I have gone ahead and I&apos;ve put in an image instead.
 Make sure that you use the **alt** text to go along with that image.

-In another case I&apos;'ve done something very similar, the only difference is, instead of using a local reference right here for the image, I&apos;'ve used an absolute reference.
-I&apos;'ve put in the entire **URL**.
+In another case I&apos;ve done something very similar, the only difference is, instead of using a local reference right here for the image, I&apos;ve used an absolute reference.
+I&apos;ve put in the entire **URL**.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 184.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->